Joe Giella: Golden Age of comic books

 "I would do any work that they offered," Giella had recalled in a 2005 interview.
 "I started out doing a little touch-up work, a little background work, a little inking, redraw this, fix this head, do something with this panel".
 Later, he assisted Syd Shores on Captain America Comics, finishing backgrounds, making pencil corrections and inking occasional pages.
 Giella did similar duty on Human Torch, Sub-Mariner, and humor stories.
 Inking soon became his specialty.
 In 1948, he joined the Naval Reserves, continuing with them for eight years.

 His friend Frank Giacoia began drawing for DC Comics in the late 1940s; Giella joined him at that company in 1949.
 There, Giella inked stories featuring the Flash, Green Lantern, Black Canary and other characters under editor Julius Schwartz.

 Into the Silver Age

 During the early-1950s lull in superheroes, Giella inked Westerns penciled by Alex Toth (including the feature "Sierra Smith") and Gene Colan (on the series Hopalong Cassidy, splitting the work with fellow inker Sy Barry).

 When the era called the Silver Age of comic books began with the resurgence of superheroes in 1956, Giella began inking science-fiction stories, including the feature "Adam Strange" in Strange Adventures, and Batman stories pencilled by the likes of Sheldon Moldoff (ghosting for Bob Kane), and Carmine Infantino.
-In the 1960s, he prominently inked Gil Kane on the series Green Lantern.
+In the 1960s, he prominently inked Carmine Infantino on the reboots of the Flash and Gil Kane on the series Green Lantern.